FundyLord/Pregrad-Major-Project/README.md

 The project demonstrates the successful prediction of loan approval status with the following highlights:
 - Key features influencing loan approval identified.
 - Models evaluated for accuracy and reliability.

+## License
+This project is licensed under the MIT License.
+See the [MIT License](LICENSE) file for details.